Capital Campaigns: 11 Steps to Set and Exceed Your Goals

-Apply some of these best practices to translate prospects into donors for your capital campaign:
+Keep in mind these best practices to increase gifts to your capital campaign:

-- Follow up with past donors who have given to previous campaigns (you already know they believe in your organization).
+- Follow up with past supporters who have given to previous campaigns (you already know they believe in your organization).

-- Network with donors so that they can connect you with other individuals who can give to your campaign.
+- Network with givers so that they can connect you with other individuals who may give to your campaign.

 - If a prospect turns down your ask, try to clarify their hesitation.
 They may not have the giving capacity or enthusiasm you had expected, and learning what’s in the way of their contribution can improve how you approach them for future gifts.

-The more targeted your donation requests are, the more likely you are to achieve positive fundraising results.
-You can use the data stored in your nonprofit CRM or donor management software to create strategic solicitation plans that match up with each individual supporter.
+One way to ensure that your interactions with supporters are tailored to each individual is by using the data stored in your nonprofit CRM or constituent management software to create strategic solicitation plans that match up with your supporters.

-Don’t forget to store any new information you collect during your capital campaign within your donor database, too.
+Don’t forget to store any new information you collect during your capital campaign within your constituent database, too.
 That way, all of your future fundraising and stewardship efforts can build on what you’re learning now.